open-austin/open-austin.github.io/_posts/2016-06-12-finding-a-story-in-austins-lobbying-data.md

 ### What can you do?

 Austin City Council is set to vote on Council Member Pool's lobby reform proposal on June 23rd.
 As the draft stands today, it would make Austin a model city in terms of reporting lobbyist activity.
-As it stands, the proposal has no problematic provisions but we expect lobbyists, who have been paying for influence at City Hall for years (without reporting), may try to put forth weakining admendments.
+As it stands, the proposal has no problematic provisions but we expect lobbyists may try to put forth weakening admendments.

 **Please, between now and 6/23, [call or email the offices of the mayor and your council member](https://www.austintexas.gov/email/all-council-members) to support the bill without amendments.**